 Audrey Tan was inspired by the newspaper print in a political advertisement that appeared in print and even on billboards.
 Audrey says, “I was inpsired by the newprint in the advert and used it as a base for my layout.
 The digital paper I used was quite dark, so I applied a blending technique to lighten it.
 A quote replaced the need for journaling.”

 Debbie Hodge used a travel magazine ad she saw on Paula Gilarde’s blog as the model for the left side of her 2-page spread “Quiz Bowl.”
 When you’ve got a lot of journaling, consider using an ad to inspire one side of the layout and filling the other side with journaling.
 Debbie pulled this journaling from a blog post.

 Anna Aspnes says, “While many of my layouts are very artsy and involve digital collage techniques, I am also attracted to the simplicity of the clean and graphic way magazines are laid out.
 There is something very direct and to the point about using simple photos and words in scrapbook layouts, not to mention the time-saving benefits gleaned from this practice.
-I used this advertisement from a Real Simple magazine demonstrating a split page design with same title placement to create “Crafty Ella” in less than 15 minutes.
+I used an advertisement from a Real Simple magazine demonstrating a split page design with same title placement to create “Crafty Ella” in less than 15 minutes.
 The second photo took the place of the ad text and was converted to black and white to provide visual separation from the focal image.”

 Christy Strickler says “I like to create pages inspired by ads–I especially love to use book covers and music albums covers.”
 Christy googled album covers and chose the following album art as design inspiration for her page “Volts,” which is about her son’s favorite new video game.
 She also embellished her page with a fussy-cut image of the video game’s character that she found online.